 - Studies which adopt an ‘Interpretive phenomenological analysis’ (IPA) methodology.

-Gillian is currently supervising Bhamini Joggesser [Stage 1] Professional Doctorate in Education [Mauritius Institute of Education].
+Gillian is currently supervising Annette Mclachlan [Stage 2] Professional Doctorate in Education.
+Working title, 'The role of Content Knowledge workshops in developing and improving trainee primary teachers' Physical Education pedagogic content knowledge [PEPCK]'.
+Previously Gillian has contributed to the supervision of Bhamini Joggesser [Stage 1] Professional Doctorate in Education [Mauritius Institute of Education].
 Working title, ‘An investigation into the perception of in-service physical education trainee educators towards integrating critical thinking in the teaching and learning of physical education modules.
 A Case Study’.